Adhikari defeated Mamata in assembly polls by unfair means, says TMC's new entrant from BJP | Politics

 - India

-Days after switching over to the TMC from the BJP, veteran leader Joy Prakash Majumder stirred a controversy as he said that Leader of Opposition in West Bengal Assembly Suvendu Adhikari did not win the 2021 assembly polls from Nandigram by fair means.
+Days after switching over to the TMC from the BJP, veteran leader Joy Prakash Majumder stirred a controversy as he claimed that Leader of Opposition in West Bengal Assembly Suvendu Adhikari's win against Chief Minister Mamata Banerjee in the 2021 assembly polls from Nandigram was not by fair means.

+Majumder, who was suspended by the BJP in the last week of January for ''anti-party activities'', claimed that it was ''baffling'' how Adhikari went on to clinch the seat, just hours after Banerjee was declared winner from the constituency in Purba Medinipur district.

 Former state minister Rajib Bandyopadhyay, who had unsuccessfully contested from Domjur on a BJP ticket and returned to the TMC shortly after, also claimed that Majumder's assertions were 100 per cent true.

-''I know Suvendu Adhikari was not declared in a fair manner.
+''I know Suvendu Adhikari was not declared the winner in a fair manner.
 I can vouch for that,'' Bandyopadhyay said.

+In a tongue-in-cheek Twitter post in Bengali, Adhikari described the press meet of the Trinamool Congress leaders as a ''farce'' conducted by an ''extortionist'' party.

+Sharing a famous Bengali poem by Satyendra Nath Dutta, he indicated that he would not reply to the charges as it would be below his dignity.

+The BJP leader said the press conference of the ''Tolamool'' party reminded him of Dutta's poem ''Uttam ebong Adham'' (Good and Bad).
+The last stanza of that poem tells the reader that it is below the dignity of a human to bite back a dog that had bitten him. ''Tola'' is a Bengali slang meaning extorted money.

+Adhikari also shared a picture of the proverbial three wise monkeys embodying the maxim: ''See no evil, hear no evil, speak no evil''.

-BJP state spokesperson Samik Bhattacharya, however, trashed the allegations, stating that Majumder and Bandyopadhyay were revealing their ''true colours'' after crossing over to the TMC.
+Though Adhikari avoided a direct reply, BJP state spokesperson Samik Bhattacharya trashed the allegations, stating that Majumder and Bandyopadhyay were revealing their ''true colours'' after crossing over to the TMC.

 ''Majumder is trying to raise his ratings before the new party supremo against whom he had levelled snide remarks in the past.
 Footages of his comments at BJP press briefings are still available.
 Will he take back all those comments now?''
 Bhattacharya sought to know.